Charlotte Gregg: Career

-Gregg, a food and health blogger, also co-authored the cookbook Bubba Yum Yum: The Paleo Way for New Mums, Babies and Toddlers with celebrity chef Pete Evans and nutritionist Helen Padarin.
+Gregg has also voiced TV advertisements for KFC, Coca-Cola, Uncle Tobys and Cadbury Cherry Ripe.
+Additionally, as a food and health blogger, Gregg the cookbook Bubba Yum Yum: The Paleo Way for New Mums, Babies and Toddlers, with celebrity chef Pete Evans and nutritionist Helen Padarin.
 The book raised controversy after being called “potentially deadly for babies” by health experts.